 The Tastes of USA BBQ: Chicago style BBQ

-Are you tired of eating the same tangy barbecue sauce?
+Are you tired of eating the same fried chicken and tangy bbq sauce?
 Do you crave a little sweetness with your ribs?
-Today in our Tastes Of USA series I am going to tell you all the secrets behind the true Chicago style BBQ!
+Do you want to try a new location for your favorite barbecue restaurant or maybe it's time to do it yourself?
+We've already covered quite a few American barbecue styles but today in our Tastes Of USA BBQ series I am going to tell you all the secrets behind the true Chicago style BBQ!

-Although Chicago style BBQ may not have roots as deep and long as Memphis or Kansas City, the style maintains itself as a northern powerhouse.
+Although Chicago style BBQ may not have roots as deep and long as Texas, Memphis or Kansas City, the style maintains itself as a northern powerhouse.
+It's a popular item among sit-down foods in the area.
 Barbecuing since the 19030s, Chicago has a unique barbecue flair originating from the South Side—slowly smoked ribs slathered in a slightly sweet, glazy sauce.

-However, the true focus of Chicago barbecue has (and certainly always will be) the meat.
-I encourage you to purchase a nicely marbled set of ribs.
+However, the true focus of Chicago style barbecue has (and certainly always will be) the meat.
+I encourage you to purchase a nicely marbled set of baby back ribs.
 A hearty protein to fat ratio is the secret to achieving the desired 'meat-hanging-from-the-bone' taste.

 After selecting a good rack, coat them in the thick rub detailed below.
 The meat can marinate in the dry coating for up to 24 hours.
 Personally, I leave them marinating overnight to unleash their maximum flavor potential.
 You may also choose to experiment with flavored wood chips during the smoking process.
 Many Chicago barbecue masters believe the star should be the flavor of the meat instead of the saucy coating, so using wood chips will result in the perfect smoky undertone.